MURAL Acquires LUMA Institute, Establishes Leadership in Collaborative Intelligence

 - "It will never be enough to bring the brightest minds together and hope for the best.
 By capturing ideas and measuring teamwork, collaborative intelligence helps us go from start to finish and collaborate with confidence." – Nico Valencia, Head of Innovation, Corporate Responsibility, Intuit

 - "Human-centered design (HCD) methods are 'power tools' for anyone facilitating complex discussions to get to an outcome.
 In addition to the methods, we all need a digital platform to support working in this way, and it's even more important now in a 'remote-first' or 'hybrid' world.
-MURAL brings all this together with collaborative intelligence." – Rob Dickens, Chief of Staff, Autodesk
+MURAL brings all this together with collaborative intelligence." – Rob Dickins, Chief of Staff, Autodesk

 Learn more about Collaborative Intelligence and LUMA Institute